 Myths About Real Estate and Social Media Marketing That Sellers Should Know

 - “I’ll share your listing on all my social media platforms…Facebook, Twitter, LinkedIn…”

 While sharing your listing to their social media contacts sounds like a good way to broadcast your home, let’s stop and examine that for a minute.

 - Facebook: The average agent has 172 likes on their Facebook business page.
 Of those, only about 10% ever see the posts, due to Facebook’s push toward monitization.

-- As far as the audience who might see your listing on social media, many agents are friends with other agents, those who already see your listing on the Multiple List Service.
-It’s also safe to say, as with most people on Facebook, high school friends and friends of friends from other parts of the country probably aren’t interested in your listing.
+- As far as the audience who might see your listing on social media, many agents are friends with other agents, those who already see your listing on the Multiple List Service (MLS).
+It’s also safe to say, as with most people on Facebook, high school friends and friends from other parts of the country probably aren’t interested in your listing.

-- By tweeting your listing on Twitter, again, the average agent will get your listing in front of 10% of their 200 contacts…for about 18 seconds.
+- By tweeting your listing on Twitter, again, the average agent will get your listing in front of 10% of their average 130 contacts…for about 18 minutes.
 If they are savvy about using hashtags your listing will stand a better chance of being found by someone who is looking for #realestate in #yourcity, but that will most likely be another agent (who probably saw the listing when it showed up in the MLS anyway.)

 - Oversharing a listing is worse than not sharing at all.
 Oversharing leads to “unfollowing”.

 - Posting a listing on Social Media sites is something that should be done, but it is part of an entire strategy, not an end in itself.
 Social media is first and foremost a platform to establish and maintain relationships.
 In the “real world” as well as in the virtual world, real estate is a relationship business.

 2. “I’ll blog about your listing and get it in front of thousands.”